 Table 1 summarizes the video tests which were conducted.
-It shows the average transit delays, average jitter values and average loss rates for the NaradaBrokering broker and JMF conferencing server.
+It shows the average transit delays and average jitter values for the NaradaBrokering broker and JMF conferencing server.
 It also shows the total bandwidth used to transfer the test video stream to participants involved in the tests.
 The tests clearly demonstrate that the NaradaBrokering broker out performs the JMF conferencing server in every aspect, and is capable of delivering a video stream to more than 400 participants.